 In conclusion, if you intend on manufacturing your own weapon, it is imperative that you understand the laws prior to assembling your weapon.

-For questions about ghost guns in the State of Michigan, contact U.S. LawShield and ask to speak to your Independent Program Attorney.
+For questions about Michigan gun law, or ghost guns in the State of Michigan, contact U.S. LawShield and ask to speak to your Independent Program Attorney.

 The preceding should not be construed as legal advice nor the creation of an attorney-client relationship.
 This is not an endorsement or solicitation for any service.
 Your situation may be different, so please contact your attorney regarding your specific circumstances.
 Because the laws, judges, juries, and prosecutors vary from location to location, similar or even identical facts and circumstances to those described in this presentation may result in significantly different legal outcomes.
 This presentation is by no means a guarantee or promise of any particular legal outcome, positive, negative, or otherwise.